 The first step in gaining wisdom is to ask God for it (James 1:5).
 Wisdom is not something on sale, but rather it is something precious.
 Ask God for the ability to make your next wise decisions in difficult circumstances.
 Agree and recognize that you are only a human being who lacks understanding.
 Whenever we pray to God for wisdom, He will generously supply and put in place what we need.

 The wisdom we ask from God has three distinct characteristics.
 First, it is practical as it relates to life even during the most trying times.
 Second, it is divine because God’s wisdom goes beyond common sense.
 Lastly, it is Christlike because asking God for wisdom is asking to be like Jesus.

 Put your faith unto the Lord

-When you seek God for knowledge and pray for it, be consistent.
-Remove any doubts and put your faith in Him.
-In other words, don’t beg for understanding while disobeying God’s commands as it would be hypocritical and disloyal.
+Next time you seek and see God for knowledge and pray for it, be consistent.
+Remove any doubts and place your faith in Him.
 Being obedient to God and trusting in Him entails keeping and obeying His instructions.
 (James 1:6-7)

 Live a modest life if you wish to receive wisdom from God.
 Hatred and selfishness, which lead to immoral acts, can be conquered through humility.
-So, instead of arrogance and wickedness, embrace humility and understanding.
+So, instead of arrogance and wickedness, this 2021, embrace a new life of humility and understanding.
 (James 3:13-16)

 Learn the art of peace

 Always be mindful and cultivate a sense of peace.
-When it comes to hatred, be gentle and slow.
 Learn to forgive and be merciful.
-Take into account the sentiments of those around you.
-Have empathy for others and be aware of their pain.
-You will have a higher chance of receiving God’s knowledge if you achieve serenity, tranquility, and complete consciousness of your surroundings.
+Next, take into account the sentiments of those around you.
+Have a wider understanding of others and be aware of their pain and privacy.
+Consider empathy as one of the free services you offer to other people around you.
+You will find and see a higher chance of receiving God’s knowledge if you achieve serenity, tranquility, and complete consciousness of your surroundings.

 Feed your soul with the scriptures